Breaking News

 “This action follows Dr. Ian Roberts being detained by Immigration Customs Enforcement (ICE) agents this morning,” Norris wrote in an email obtained by Iowa Public Radio.
 “We have no confirmed information as to why Dr. Roberts is being detained or the next potential steps.”

-Roberts’ whereabouts are also, alarmingly, unclear.
+Roberts’s whereabouts are also, alarmingly, unclear.
 A list of detainees on ICE’s website lists the educational administrator in the Pottawattamie County Jail in Council Bluffs, but an employee at the jail told Iowa Public Radio that Roberts was “not located there.”

 Roberts has been responsible for the largest public school district in Iowa since 2023.
-At the time of his hiring, Roberts’ “focus on creating equitable experience for students” was openly celebrated by then-school board Chair Teree Caldwell-Johnson.
-He was named a top 100 education influencer by a K-12 magazine, District Administration, earlier this summer for his Reimagining Education program, a plan to modernize the district’s classrooms as requested by local residents.
+At the time of his hiring, Roberts’s “focus on creating equitable experience for students” was openly celebrated by then–school board Chair Teree Caldwell-Johnson.
+Roberts was named a top 100 education influencer by a K-12 magazine, District Administration, earlier this summer for his Reimagining Education program, a plan to modernize the district’s classrooms as requested by local residents.

 Clarence Thomas Says the Supreme Court Is Coming for More Precedents